greberr09/datavis_homework/Python_Challenge/PyBank/Readme.md

 on the date format, and what it means, and, even better, a complete date, would be helpful.

 The default Python date is Jan 1, 1900 at 00:00:00, and the creation of the date strings depends on using that to set the day of each month entry to 1, and the time to midnight.
-A different default also could be defined and used for the missing components.
+A different default also could be defined and used for the missing components